Majixed/magic/README.rst

     $ cd discord.py
     $ pip install -U .

-Additionally, the bot makes use of the `discord-pretty-help <https://github.com/stroupbslayen/discord-pretty-help>`_ and `googletrans <https://github.com/ssut/py-googletrans>`_ packages, so they must also be installed:
+Additionally, the bot makes use of the `discord-pretty-help <https://github.com/stroupbslayen/discord-pretty-help>`_, `python-dotenv <https://github.com/theskumar/python-dotenv>`_ and `googletrans <https://github.com/ssut/py-googletrans>`_ packages, so they must also be installed:

 .. code:: sh

     $ pip install discord-pretty-help
+    $ pip install python-dotenv
     $ pip install googletrans

 Clone this repository and make it your current working directory: